 Climbing Hills & Eating Grilled Guinea Pig: A Weekend In Quito, Ecuador

 As you might guess from this post’s title, my second excursion to South America was filled with beautiful mountain scenery and some truly adventurous cuisine!
-After having a blast exploring Medellín in August, I was anxious to see a bit more of the Andes Mountain region.
+After having a blast exploring Medellín in August, I was excited to see a bit more of the Andes Mountain region.
 Quito ended up being a perfect place to get a second dose of everything I loved about Colombia.

 The best part about this trip was that airfare was free!
 I decided to redeem some credit card rewards points I’ve been accumulating, which put the total bill for the trip at around $250.
 Quito can be done in a weekend, but you’ll want to plan beforehand because the city is spread out.